-How to Install a Pegboard
+How to Build a Workshop Storage Rack

 Start with a clean slate.
 Clear everything out of the garage, from projects and tools to half-forgotten junk.
 Once the space is empty, clean it thoroughly and plan the workshop renovation.
 Think about what activities and equipment will need to fit, and the most convenient way to work.

 This is a great time to go through the garage contents and purge anything that's no longer useful or enjoyable.
 Less junk means more room to get things done.